FeastFramework/framework/docs/controller.md

 #### JSON Objects as Parameters

 Often times, a user will want to pass an entire JSON object into a single parameter on a request.
-FEAST contains an attribute that can be used to avoid having to manually instantiate the object and instead will parse the JSON data onto that class.
+FEAST contains an parameter level attribute `[#JsonParam]` that can be used to avoid having to manually instantiate the object and instead will parse the JSON data onto that class.
 Of course, it is recommended that you perform validation before doing anything with this object.

 Example request: